 Community Knowledge

-Stable, safe housing is critical to individuals and families, but renting or owning a home in our area is a challenge for many.
+Stable, safe housing is critical to individuals and families, but renting or owning a home in our area is a challenge for many as home values and rents continue to increase.
+This is a burden especially for renters, whose wages have not kept pace with the escalating cost of renting.
 Households are considered to be cost burdened if they spend more than 30 percent of their income on housing.
-Data from the Community Indicators Dashboard shows that more than 23 percent of homeowners in Sarasota County spend more than a third of their income on housing costs.
-Additionally, nearly half of all renters in Sarasota County spend more than a third of their income on housing.
+Currently, 30 percent of Sarasota residents are housing-cost burdened.

 Community Impact